Premiership of Imran Khan: Environment and energy

 In July 2018, then Chief Justice of Pakistan, Saqib Nisar, launched a fundraiser for the construction of the Diamer-Bhasha Dam and Mohmand Dam.
 In September 2018, Khan endorsed Nisar's initiative and urged overseas Pakistanis to contribute through voluntary donations.

 "I want to commend Chief Justice Mian Saqib Nisar [for starting the dams fund], but this was not his job," Khan remarked, criticizing past civilian leaders for failing to address the impending water crisis.
-Taking over the fundraising effort, he called on overseas Pakistanis to contribute, comparing it to donations for Shaukat Khanum Cancer Hospital.
+Taking over the fundraising effort, he called on overseas Pakistanis to contribute.
 He emphasized that the funds would simultaneously strengthen foreign exchange reserves and finance dam construction, which he pledged to personally oversee."

-During Khan's tenure, the government reported that WAPDA achieved its highest-ever hydropower generation in 2019–2020, with a 20% increase from the previous year.
-Major hydropower projects, such as Dasu, Mohmand, and Diamer-Bhasha dams, were also initiated to expand capacity.
-In June 2020, Khan attended the signing ceremony for the $2.5 billion Kohala Hydropower Project (1,124 MW).
+In June 2020, Khan attended the signing ceremony for the $2.5 billion Kohala Hydropower Project, with a capacity of 1,124 MW.
 In December 2020, during the Climate Ambition Summit, Khan announced that Pakistan would no longer approve new coal-fired power stations, aligning with the country's efforts to combat climate change.
 He highlighted the scrapping of two planned coal power projects, which were initially set to produce 2,600 megawatts of energy.
 The government decided to replace these with hydroelectric projects as part of a broader commitment to renewable energy.
 Khan also emphasized that by 2030, 60% of Pakistan's energy would come from clean, renewable sources.
 The World Bank loaned Pakistan $450 million to support the transition to renewable energy resources, focusing on hydropower and solar projects in Khyber Pakhtunkhwa province.
-This was part of the government's goal of making Pakistan a low-carbon, renewable energy-reliant economy by 2030 and reducing greenhouse gas emissions to combat climate change.
+The project supports Pakistan’s goal of becoming a low-carbon, renewable energy–reliant economy by 2030 and reducing greenhouse gas emissions to combat climate change.